 4. Gain a solid background in your chosen field.
 You should have relevant knowledge and expertise in your chosen field.

 5. Educate yourself about business and management principles.
-These can involve strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.
+These can involve strategic planning, resource allocation, human resources modelling, leadership techniques, production methods, and coordination of people and resources.

 7. You have inherent managerial skills.
 Being in a managerial role, you should have the experience and abilities to perform particular management activities or tasks.
 You should have a well-developed sense of efficient leadership and a problem-solving attitude.
 As a boss, you are likely to be responsible for managing the work of others and guiding the team towards a common objective.

 10. Complete an Advanced Diploma of Community Sector Management course.
-If you have reached up to this point, it is now the time to make these quick tips into actionable goals.
-SITS offers CHC62015 Advanced Diploma of Community Sector Management that helps you upgrade your education and qualification in Community Sector Management.
-Find out more
+If you have reached this point, it is now the time to turn these quick tips into actionable goals.
+SITS College offers a CHC62015 Advanced Diploma of Community Sector Management that helps you upgrade your education and qualification in Community Sector Management.